 Other instruments available are structural additional capital requirements and risk weight requirements.
-Key instruments whose binding application is not permitted under Finnish legislation are the maximum debt-to-income (DTI) ratio, the maximum debt service-to-income (DSTI) ratio and amortisation requirements.
+In addition, the maximum repayment period and the maximum interest-only period for housing company loans are likely to limit the risks associated with housing finance.
+Key instruments whose binding application is not permitted under Finnish legislation are the maximum debt-to-income (DTI) ratio, the maximum debt service-to-income (DSTI) ratio and amortisation requirements for mortgage loans.

-For intermediate objective 2, the primary instruments available are the additional capital requirements (G-SII/B and OSII buffers) imposed on global and other systemically important credit institutions, and the additional capital requirements imposed for structural systemic risks and vulnerabilities of the entire credit institution sector, i.e. the systemic risk buffer (SyRB).
+For intermediate objective 2, the primary instruments available are the countercyclical capital buffer (CCyB) requirement, the capital buffer requirements for structural systemic risks and vulnerabilities of the entire credit institution sector (SyRB), and the OSII and G-SII/B capital buffer requirements imposed on global and other systemically important credit institutions.

-Besides the capital conservation buffer (CCoB), other instruments available are Articles 458, 124 and 164 of the Capital Requirements Regulation (CRR).
+Other available instruments in addition to the capital conservation buffer (CCoB) requirement include measures made possible under Articles 458, 124 and 164 of the EU Capital Requirements Regulation (CRR).

-For intermediate objective 3, the FIN-FSA Board assesses in particular instruments that improve the risk resilience of the financial system outside the credit institutions sector.
-Instruments also with potential macroprudential effects are a leverage limit for alternative investment fund managers (AIFMs), instruments based on Solvency II and other instruments applicable to insurance institutions, and exceptional measures targeted at pension providers.
+For intermediate objective 3, in particular, instruments will be used to improve the risk resilience of the financial system outside the credit institutions sector.
+Instruments which may also have potential macroprudential effects in the event of systemic risks are a leverage limit for alternative investment fund managers (AIFMs), instruments based on Solvency II and other instruments applicable to insurance institutions, and exceptional measures targeted at pension providers.
+In the case of investment funds, no instruments complying with the macroprudential instrument definition are available, but the supervisory authority is entitled, under specified conditions, to suspend the redemptions of an individual investment fund, in addition to which the Real Estate Funds Act imposes a permanent limitation on the borrowing of funds.

 In the absence of binding measures, the FIN-FSA issues, where appropriate, recommendations and warnings to financial market participants with respect to financial stability risks potentially emerging or building up outside the credit institutions sector.
+The FIN-FSA will separately assess the possible impact on its macroprudential strategy of the regulatory changes coming into force in early 2027 in the non-life and life insurance sector and of regulations concerning the exceptional circumstances of the employee pension sector.

 For intermediate objective 4, the instruments available are the countercyclical capital buffer (CCyB) requirement, the systemic risk buffer (SyRB) requirement and other additional capital requirements.
+The lending capacity of the financial system in the event of severe economic or financial market disruptions is primarily supported by lowering buffer requirements intended to be released in times of crises, such as the CCyB.
 The possibility to set a positive neutral CCyB rate, i.e. a buffer rate that is above zero in the normal "neutral" phase of the credit cycle, would help achievement of the intermediate objective but would require a legislative change.
+The aim is to restore the lowered buffer requirements when the disruption and threats to the lending capacity of the financial system have been mitigated, the possible negative effects of the increase on the supply of credit are assessed to be moderate and the formal conditions for the imposition of the requirements are in place.